aws-samples/foundation-model-benchmarking-tool/README.md

 For some enterprise scenarios it might be desirable to run `FMBench` directly on EKS to leverage the scalability and customization of models.
 Here are the steps to do this:

 1. Setup `FMBench` in your AWS Environment.
-This can be either on a SageMaker notebook instance (deployed via the [CloudFormation Stack](https://github.com/aws-samples/foundation-model-benchmarking-tool#quickstart)), an [EC2 instance](https://github.com/aws-samples/foundation-model-benchmarking-tool#run-fmbench-on-amazon-ec2-with-no-dependency-on-amazon-s3), or any AWS environment.
+This can be either on a SageMaker notebook instance (deployed via the [CloudFormation Stack](https://github.com/aws-samples/foundation-model-benchmarking-tool#quickstart)), an [EC2 instance](https://github.com/aws-samples/foundation-model-benchmarking-tool#run-fmbench-on-amazon-ec2-with-no-dependency-on-amazon-s3), or on any AWS environment.

 1. Add the following IAM EKS Policies to the existing `FMBench` Role: